 You might be wondering what makes these trail mix cereal bars so different from other recipes.
 Unlike Kind Bars, there are no nuts, and these aren’t quite as heavy, either.
 Krispy Treats are loaded with refined sugars and marshmallows to make them sticky, neither of which are required in these trail mix cereal bars.
 And finally, most chewy natural Granola Bar recipes simply fall apart or must be chilled to stay cohesive.
 Not these!
 They can be stored at room temperature and are totally packable into lunchboxes without crumbles!

 What are my secrets?
-For the “friendly” nature, I use allergen-safe ingredients, including Enjoy Life’s Crunchy Cereal, Seed & Fruit Mix (aka nut-free trail mix!), and Chocolate Chips.
-All are naturally vegan, gluten-free, dairy-free, nut-free, soy-free, and totally approved for school-safe policies!
+For the “friendly” nature, I use allergen-safe ingredients, including Enjoy Life’s Seed & Fruit Mix (aka nut-free trail mix!) and Chocolate Chips.
+Both are naturally vegan, gluten-free, dairy-free, nut-free, soy-free, and totally approved for school-safe policies!
 I also use sunflower seed butter rather than nut butter, but as noted, this recipe is so simple that it’s easy to modify with your favorite ingredients or whatever wholesome goodies you have on hand.
 I just recommend against adding a bunch of soft grains, like oats, or ground seeds, like flax or chia, as they will soak up all of the moisture very quickly!

 And for the amazing cohesiveness you see above, the answer is simple: a candy thermometer (I use this one).
 These cheap little tools are found in most grocery stores and will pay for themselves in countless batches of wonderful granola bars.
 Most recipes tell you to simply heat the wet ingredients together, but this does nothing for helping to bind those bars.
 To make these trail mix cereal bars, I heat liquid sweetener to a temperature range (it’s easy and foolproof!) to create a chewy, gluey consistency that’s just like store-bought!